 2. Buy the right tools

 Investing in some quality bar tools makes the whole process so much easier.
 I look for tools that are well made, dishwasher safe, and are affordable.
 One of my favorite tools is my manual lemon juicer.
 It can put up with a lot of heavy use.
-While I usually buy things individually, you can make it even easier by buying a complete set, like the one pictured from A Bar Above.
-Save 10% by using the code ‘COCKTAILSAWAY2020’.
+While I usually buy things individually, you can make it even easier by buying a complete set, like this one from A Bar Above.

 3. Learn the six basic cocktails